joey-bednar/dotfiles/README.md

 yarn build
 ```

 Open Neovim `nvim` and type `:CocInstall coc-pyright` to install Python3 autocompletion.
-Type `:q!` to exit to the terminal.
+Type `q` to close the install window and `:q!` to exit to the terminal.

 Move the Coc config into the correct folder
 ```
 mv ~/neovim-config/coc-settings.json ~/.config/nvim/
 ```

 Open Neovim `nvim` and type `:CocInstall coc-clangd` to install C autocompletion.
 Type `:CocCommand clangd.install` to move clangd to your path.
-Type `:q!` to exit to the terminal.
+Type `q` to close the install window and `:q!` to exit to the terminal.

 Delete the cloned folder
 ```